During Apple’s September 2017 Special Event they announced the release date of iOS 11 to be September 19. Included are so many new features.

-Smart Invert Colors is the closest+++ there is to a dark mode on iOS.
-Instead of where invert colors changes everything including graphics smart invert doesn’t.
-This will not work well in all apps because app developers have to code it into their apps to make it look good.
+Smart Invert Colors is the closest there is to a dark mode on iOS.
+Instead of where invert colors change everything including graphics smart invert doesn’t.
+This will not work well for all apps because app developers have to code it into their apps to make it look good.

 This feature is made to make iOS work more like macOS.
 This great new feature lets you drag graphics, text, and anything else you can select to another application.
 You even have the ability to select and drag more than one thing.
-At the moment this feature is limited until more developers other than Apple implement it into their apps.
-On your iPhone you can drag content around inside an app.
-For example you can drag photos from one album to another.
+At the moment this feature is limited to more developers other than Apple implement it into their apps.
+On your iPhone, you can drag content around inside an app.
+For example, you can drag photos from one album to another.
 Although on the iPad this feature is more useful.
-On your iPad you can select more than one picture then open notes and drop the pics there.
+On your iPad, you can select more than one picture then open notes and drop the pics there.
 You know where you can drop context because a plus will appear in the top right corner.

 Just like on macOS you have the ability to access the dock from any app.
 You can access it by swiping up from the bottom of the screen.
 The dock can hold up to 15 apps including up to three recently used apps.
 This dock is helpful for when you are using multitasking tools like drag and drop or slide over and split screen.